“The question is… which is to be master—that’s all.”

 Valuing Every Body and Mind

 Ableism operates by positioning certain minds and bodies as more worthy, productive, or “functional” than others.
 At Alice’s Wonderland, we ask: Who defines those metrics?
 Who benefits from them?
 In challenging those hierarchies, we centre relational, sensory, and emotional experiences—not just what can be measured.
+In doing so, we resist neuronormativity—the hidden assumption that neurotypical ways of being are the default—and affirm difference as generative.

 Fostering True Inclusion